mbrugman67/BusPirate-docs-hugo/content/docs/tutorial-basics/pullup-resistors.md

 Check the live view statusbar at the bottom of the terminal.
 - The top line indicates the power supply is set at 5 volts with a 100mA current limit.
 - The third line shows that 7.8mA is being consumed on VOUT.
-Since nothing is connected this represents the base current of the PPSU, op-amp offset error and noise in the RPi chip analog to digital converter.
+Since nothing is connected this represents the IO buffer current, base current of the PPSU, op-amp offset error and noise in the RPi chip analog to digital converter.
 - The last line shows that VOUT currently measures 5volts, and other pins measure 0 volts.

 ### External Power Supply